There are no articles in this chapter. To view the table of contents, please open click the "View in online reader" link above.

 Abu Dhabi is home to the world’s sixth-largest proven oil reserves and is working to achieve self-sufficiency in natural gas.
 It has been successfully pursuing diversification, particularly in terms of manufacturing, banking and ICT.
 While the global Covid-19 pandemic and decline in international oil prices poses challenges for the emirate, the fundamentals underpinning its economy remain strong.

-How has the Covid-19 pandemic generated challenges and opportunities for economic development in Abu Dhabi?
+How has the Covid-19 pandemic impacted the development of small and medium-sized enterprises (SMEs) in Abu Dhabi?

 Stay updated on how some of the world’s most promising markets are being affected by the Covid-19 pandemic, and what actions governments and private businesses are taking to mitigate challenges and ensure their long-term growth story continues.